ewels/CPT-Bootstrap-Carousel/trunk/readme.txt

 = 1.2 =
 * Featured images are now shown in the admin list view.
 ** Note: This update creates a new thumbnail size.
-I recommend the [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) to regenerate all of your image thumbnails.
+I recommend using the [Regenerate Thumbnails](http://wordpress.org/plugins/regenerate-thumbnails/) WordPress plugin to regenerate all of your image thumbnails.
 * Added a new admin metabox to give each image a link (optional).

 = 1.1 =